111th Attack Squadron: Air Defense Command

 One pilot who flew TF/F-102As with the 111th was 1st Lt.
 George W. Bush, a future Governor of Texas and future President of the United States.
 George W. Bush's military service began in 1968 when he enlisted in the Texas Air National Guard after graduating with a bachelor's degree in history from Yale University.
 After being accepted into the ANG, Airman Basic Bush was selected to attend pilot training even though his test scores were the lowest acceptable for that position.
-His six weeks of basic training was completed at Lackland AFB in Texas during July and August 1968.
+His six weeks of basic training was completed at Lackland Air Force Base in Texas during July and August 1968.
 Upon its completion, Bush was promoted to the officer's rank of second lieutenant required for pilot candidates.
 He spent the next year in flight school at Moody AFB in Georgia from November 1968 to November 1969.
 Bush then returned to Ellington AFB in Texas to complete seven months of combat crew training on the F-102 from December 1969 to June 1970.
 This period included five weeks of training on the T-33 Shooting Star and 16 weeks aboard the TF-102A Delta Dagger two-seat trainer and finally the single-seat F-102A.
 Bush graduated from the training program in June 1970.
 Lt.
 Bush remained in the Texas ANG as a certified F-102 pilot who participated in frequent drills and alerts through April 1972.
 Lt.
 Bush was honorably discharged from the Air National Guard in October 1973 at the rank of First Lieutenant.
 An ANG physical dated 15 May 1971 indicates that he had logged 625 flight hours by that time, and he ultimately completed 326 hours as pilot and 10 as co-pilot while serving with the 111th Fighter-Interceptor Squadron.